 Like Crackle, Tubi TV is a free ad-supported streaming service.
 As you’d expect, the content library is nowhere near as large or as high-quality as Netflix’s, but there are still some gems hidden in there.
 Between Tubi TV, Crackle, and Popcorn Flix, there’s always something decent to watch for free.

 The original free streaming service!
-YouTube has since introduced a paid ad-free service called YouTube Red (read our review here), but we’re including it on this list because there’s just so much great content outside of the paywall.
+YouTube has since introduced a paid ad-free service called YouTube Red (read our review here) and an OTT TV service called YouTube TV, but we’re including it on this list because there’s just so much great content outside of the paywall.
 In addition to the usual user-generated YouTube content, there are a surprising number of feature films and TV show episodes available on YouTube.

 Weather Underground (or simply WU) made our list of the best weather channels for Roku.
 And since it’s totally free, it belongs on this list as well!
 You can set up this channel with your address so that you can get local weather and weather predictions at a glance.